The Clouds (Australian band): 1994–1999: Futura and break up

-2000-present: reformation
+2000–present: reformation

 Although Phillis was living in a small town in Tasmania and Young was living in London, the two occasionally reunited over the years to perform a few shows.
 Phillis went on to form The Dearhunters and Roger Loves Betty, and also records and performs as a solo artist.

 In late 2005, Phillis and Young resurfaced under the name The Girls from the Clouds, releasing a 5-track EP titled Lalalala.
 In April 2007, however, the duo announced they had disbanded again.

 The Clouds reunited to tour with Jesus Jones and The Wonder Stuff in August 2011.
 In late 2011 and early 2012, the band toured Australia in The Clouds Reunion Tour.

 In February 2017, The Clouds released a new song, "Mabel's Bookshop" from an EP Zaffre, their first new music in 20 years.
+Two more songs followed in 2017 and 2019.

 They toured at the 2017 The Day on the Green with Blondie and Cyndi Lauper.

+In December 2022, The Clouds toured in commemoration of the 30th anniversary of Penny Century.